 Investing in emerging markets can have more risk than investing in developed foreign markets.
 The risks of investing in these markets may be exacerbated relative to investments in foreign markets.
 Governments of developing and emerging market countries may be more unstable as compared to more developed countries.
 Developing and emerging market countries may have less developed securities markets or exchanges, and legal and accounting systems.
 It may be more difficult to sell securities at acceptable prices and security prices may be more volatile than in countries with more mature markets.
 Currency values may fluctuate more in developing or emerging markets.
 Developing or emerging market countries may be more likely to impose government restrictions, including confiscatory taxation, expropriation or nationalization of a company's assets, and restrictions on foreign ownership of local companies.
 In addition, emerging markets may impose restrictions on a Fund's ability to repatriate investment income or capital and thus, may adversely affect the operations of the Funds.
-Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets may have been devalued significantly against the U.S. Dollar.
-For these and other reasons, the prices of securities in emerging markets can fluctuate more significantly than the prices of securities of companies.
+Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets can fluctuate more significantly than the prices of securities of companies in developed countries.
 The less developed the country, the greater effect these risks may have on the Funds.

-Illiquid Investments
+Illiquid and Restricted Investments

 The Funds may invest in illiquid investments (i.e., investments that are not readily marketable) to the extent permitted under the 1940 Act.
 Illiquid investments include, but are not limited to, restricted investments (investments the disposition of which is restricted under the federal securities laws); investments that may only be resold pursuant to Rule 144A under the Securities Act, but that are deemed to be illiquid; and repurchase agreements with maturities in excess of seven days.
 However, the Funds will not acquire illiquid investments if, immediately after the acquisition, such investments would comprise more than 15% of the value of a Fund's net assets.
 Determinations of liquidity are made pursuant to guidelines contained in the liquidity risk management program of the Trust applicable to the Funds.
 The Adviser determines and monitors the liquidity of the portfolio investments and reports periodically on its decisions to the Board.
-In making such determinations it takes into account a number of factors in reaching liquidity decisions, including but not limited to: (1) the frequency of trades and quotations for the investment; and (4) the nature of the marketplace trades, including the time needed to dispose of the investment, the method of soliciting offers and the mechanics of the transfer.
+In making such determinations it takes into account a number of factors in reaching liquidity decisions, including but not limited to: (1) the frequency of trades and quotations for the investment; (2) the number of dealers willing to purchase or sell the investment and the number of other potential buyers; (3) the willingness of dealers to undertake to make a market in the investment; and (4) the nature of the marketplace trades, including the time needed to dispose of the investment, the method of soliciting offers and the mechanics of the transfer.
 The term "illiquid investment" is defined as an investment that the Funds reasonably expect cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.